denten-books/plain-text/main.md

 signified, is never absolutely present outside a system of differences.
 The absence of the transcendental signified extends the domain and the interplay of signification ad infinitum" (278-294).

+[ln2-flip]: There is a long-standing joke in Marxist literature that involves flipping Hegel, who prioritized the transcendent spiritual over the physical and material forms of life, over "back to his feet."
+See for example
+@marx_marx-engels_1978: "The form of wood, for instance, is altered, by making a table out of it.
+Yet, for all that, the table continues to be that common, every-day thing, wood.
+But, so soon as it steps forth as a commodity, it is changes into something transcendent.
+It not only stands with its feed on the ground, but, in relation to all other commodities, it stands on its head, and evolves out of its wooden brain grotesque ideas, far more wonderful than 'table-turning' ever was" (320).
+See also @engels_ludwig_1941: "Thereby the dialectic of the concept itself became merely the conscious reflex of the dialectical motion of the real world and the dialectic of Hegel was placed upon its head; or rather, turned off its head, on which it was standing before, and placed on its feet again" (44).

 ### 2.5 WYSINAWYG (What You See Is Not Always What You Get)